 - 1 cup milk (I use unsweetened almond milk)

 - 2 Tablespoons melted butter

 - Add flour, sugar, baking powder, and salt to a medium-sized bowl then whisk to combine and set aside.
 Add milk (use the same measuring cup as the flour - do not measure milk inside a liquid measuring cup as it will be too much liquid,) egg, butter, and vanilla extract to a smaller bowl then whisk to combine.
 Pour wet ingredients into dry ingredients then whisk until smooth and let sit five minutes.

 - Heat a flat top skillet or griddle over medium heat then spray with nonstick spray.
 Scoop 1/4 cup batter onto hot griddle then, when lots of bubbles form on the top of the pancakes, 2 minutes or so, gently flip then cook until the bottom sides of the pancakes are golden brown.
 Serve with real maple syrup or Butter-Pecan Syrup.

-- I tested this recipe using King Arthur Gluten Free Measure for Measure Flour.
-Whatever blend you use, please ensure it includes a binder such as xanthan gum.
+- I tested this recipe using King Arthur Gluten Free Measure for Measure Flour and Bob's Red Mill 1 to 1 Gluten Free Flour.
+Whatever blend you use, ensure it includes a binder such as xanthan gum.
 This recipe WILL NOT turn out with un-blended flours without a binder, such as coconut flour or almond flour.
-Additionally, I have not tested this recipe with coconut or almond flour.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.